Vera Matyukh

-Vera Fedorovna Matyukh (1910-2003) was a Russian artist of German origin.
+Vera Fedorovna Matyukh (Вера Фёдоровна Матюх; 1910–2003) was a Russian visual artist from Berlin.
+She worked in multiple mediums, including watercolor, lithography, etching, illustration, and drawing.

-She was born in Berlin and lived there until the age of 13.
-She then moved to Russia and studied art in Kharkiv in the late 1920s with Vasili Ermilov.
+She was born in Berlin to a German mother and a Russian father.
+She lived there until 1923, when her family then moved to Kharkiv.
+She studied at the Kharkiv State School of Art in the late 1920s with Vasili Ermilov.
 She lived and worked in Leningrad in the 1930s.
 She was influenced by Russian avant-garde movements such as Constructivism and artists such as Mikhail Matyushin, Pavel Filonov, Kazimir Malevich and her mentor Pavel Kondratiev.
 She also studied with Lev Yudin, Konstantin Rozhdestvensky, Georgi Vereisky and Nikolai Tyrsa.

-After the war, she was a member of the Leningrad Experimental Graphics Workshop along with Aleksandr Vedernikov, Boris Ermolaev, and Anatoli Kaplan.
-She was known as a master of coloured lithography.
+After the war, she was a member of the Leningrad Experimental Graphics Workshop along with Aleksandr Vedernikov, Anatoli Kaplan, and Boris Ermolaev.
+She lived and worked in Leningrad.
+She was known for her work with coloured lithography.
 In 1961, Eric Estorick brought the works of the LEGL school to the world's attention through famous exhibitions in London and New York.

-Her works are held in museum collections including the State Russian Museum, State Tretyakov Gallery, St. Petersburg History Museum, Museum of St. Petersburg Art of the 20-21st Centuries, Anna Akhmatova Museum in the Fountain House, Tsarskoselskaya Kolleksiya Museum, Museum of Modern Art in New York, the Derfner Judaica Museum, The Art Museum at Hebrew Home at Riverdale, NY, etc.
+Her works are held in various museum collections, including the State Tretyakov Gallery, State Russian Museum, St. Petersburg History Museum, Anna Akhmatova Literary and Memorial Museum, the Derfner Judaica Museum, the Tsarskoselskaya Kolleksiya Museum in St. Petersburg, and the Museum of Modern Art in New York.

-The St. Petersburg art historian, Nikolai Kononikhin, has written a book on her life and times, titled Faith: The Life and Creativity of Vera Matyukh, with the support of the Frants Art Foundation.
+The St. Petersburg art historian Nikolai Kononikhin wrote a book on her life titled Faith: The Life and Creativity of Vera Matyukh, with the support of the Frants Art Foundation.